sibbaldclaire/msc-thesis/README.md

 # msc-thesis
-Python scripts and Jupyter notebooks used in the completion MSc thesis in Statistics at Imperial College London
+This repository contains both the code and the simulated datasets used in the analysis performed for the MSc thesis in Statistics at Imperial College London.